syzodidntmakeit/kawaiiblog/posts/22-10-2025/blog.md

 title: 'Cyberpunk 2077: A story of corporate greed, gamer rage, and ending in gaming redemption.'
 date: '2025-10-22'
 category: 'games'
-excerpt: "Cyberpunk 2077: A story of corporate greed, gamer rage, and the rarest ending in gaming — redemption."
+excerpt: "Cyberpunk 2077: From corporate greed to redemption."
 ---

 Look.
 Cyberpunk 2077 is a masterpiece born from disaster.
 Here’s how CD Projekt Red went from “This is ass!” to “This is gas”